The mental health pharmacist

 The most challenging aspect is trying to manage the demands of 89 different wards, clinics or services.
 Due to the distances our drivers need to cover in the course of their day, we have to be prepared for them to be able to leave at a scheduled time.
 This presents a problem when drug orders arrive after the cut-off time — but with an urgency to have it dispensed.
 This can put pressure on us to reprioritise our work but still achieve the demands of the contract.
 In addition, because we are based within the specialist mental health hospital, a lot of queries from prescribers are more in-depth than I had previously experienced.
 While we have the support of the specialist clinical pharmacists, they are not always available, so I often have to search for the answers in reference materials.
 This develops my professional knowledge, but it also takes time, and that also increases pressure on the supply function.

 Unfortunately, I don’t think all of our service sites fully appreciate how extensive our contract is and with their interests being their priority it can sometimes lead to difficult conversations when orders have arrived too late for delivery that day.
-Trying to balance the demands of the NHS Trusts with those of Lloyds can be difficult and there is the occasional conflict of interest.
+Trying to balance the demands of the NHS trusts with those of Lloyds can be difficult and there is the occasional conflict of interest.
 Also, while our pharmacy is regulated by the General Pharmaceutical Council, the wholesale unit is licensed by the Medicines and Healthcare Regulatory Authority.
 This means two different sets of statutory regulations and potential inspections, two sets of standard operating procedures and all the associated documentation.

 What do you hope to achieve in the future?

 I would like to complete distance-learning courses for mental health to improve my knowledge in the speciality and become further integrated in the clinical pharmacy team.
 I have been invited to the Medicines Management Committee meetings and that’s something I hope to be able to attend and contribute to.
 I have two dispensers who are interested in starting the technicians course, and I am keen to support their enrolment and development.
-I’m very passionate that the pharmacy profession be regarded highly by patients and the general public and would like to make a contribution to supporting this where I can.
+I’m passionate that the pharmacy profession be highly regarded by patients and the general public and would like to make a contribution to supporting this where I can.

 What’s the most interesting thing that has happened to you while you were working in your current role?